If you have a pulse and the IQ of a tomato, at a minimum, you have experienced an unpleasant little Fact of Life that we all love to hate.

 A few other things not to do:

 Actually, I guess I just had one thing.
 Because DON’T GIVE UP ONCE YOU FAIL.
-That’s the main point of this book, so we might as well start accepting it right now.

 Now, I get it.
 Watching a cherished dream wither and die, publicly or otherwise, is painful.
 It’s depressing.
 It’s draining.
 It saps your desire to try again, because where will that really go?
 What if you fail again?
 Even the thought of restarting drums up all sorts of catastrophizing and self-loathing.
 That makes sense, because we humans are pain-averse, and we do not distinguish overmuch between physical and emotional pain.
 When something hurts, we tend to turn away.